Supply Chain Operational Visibility? That's RFID.

 - For sale items are placed into the shipment queue.
 If it's part of a BOM for a system, it's added to the BOM list for parts traceability.

-We typically use our TX tags.
-This tag is low-cost, high-performing.
+We typically use our TR800 tags.
+The TR800 RFID tag is low-cost with high-performance.
 It only works on plastics and cardboards.
 If we need to tag a metal part, we usually use our TM4 on-metal RFID tags.

 We use our Wave handheld for auditing inventory.
 We compare the expected values in our internal ERP (DinoData) with our count.
 These should flow from costing to sales orders to our bottom line inventory.